Inclusion Funding 2025-26

 Once the training is successfully completed, you may claim payments by submitting:

-Invoices must be made out to the ABN holder applying for the funding.
+Invoices must be made out from the ABN who holder initially applied for the funding.

 For ongoing or longer projects (three months or more), a progress report is required.
 This includes: